-It is quite difficult getting there.
-Rent a car or use national bus
+Rent a car or use a bus.

 Close to Melnik are the wonderful and unique sand cliffs – the Melnik pyramids, the medieval Bulgarian manastir – Rozhen Monastery and the picturesque nature of the Pirin Mountains.
 Lovers of fine wine can diagnose Melnik’s potion in the many cellars scattered around the area.
 Only 12 km is one of the pearls of SPA tourism in our country – Sandanski, as well as a mysterious and energetic place Rupite.